M-10 motorway (Pakistan)

 The M-10 motorway or the Karachi Northern Bypass is a two-lane 57 km motorway in Manghopir Town, Karachi, Sindh, Pakistan.
 It connects the M-9 motorway to the Karachi Port, and provides an easy access to the transporters and to the commuters who can go directly to the Karachi port without entering the main arteries of city.

-The M-10 motorway is being upgraded to an 8-lane motorway (34km) from ICI Bridge to Hamdard University Chowk Madinat al-Hikmah.

-Further M-10 will be extended to a new 134km long Motorway constructed through the Khirthar mountain range, connecting to the M-6 Motorway at Jamshoro.
+The M-10 Motorway will be extended through the construction of a new 168-kilometre, six-lane motorway traversing the Khirthar mountain range, connecting to the M-6 Motorway at Jamshoro.

 Route

 The M-10 begins north of Karachi at the end of Muhammad Ali Jinnah Road, near the junction of the M-9 to which it is connected through a trumpet interchange.
 It then continues north for a few kilometers before turning west, where it forms an interchange with the Super Highway Link Road, Surjani Town Road, Hub Dam Road, Shahrah-e-Qaddafi, Orangi Link Road, Ittehad Town Road, and then N-25.
 After this interchange, it eventually turns south back towards Karachi and merges onto the KPT Flyover at Karachi Port.